 The LHA rates are updated annually each April.
 Your housing benefit will be based on the LHA rate which applies to you when you make a claim.
 You can find these on the LHADirect - Local Housing Allowances (LHA) webpage and from each local authority housing benefit department.
 They can also explain in detail how your Housing Benefit is worked out.

-Rent Officers determine the LHA for each category by calculating the 30th percentile of a list of rents within every Broad Rental Market Area (BRMA).
 The 30th percentile is a mathematical value which represents the level of rent where around 3 in 10 properties are let at or below LHA.
-Caps were applied to individual LHA categories, restricting the LHA in some areas, mainly central London.

 The list of rents is a representative sample of private sector rents paid across the BRMA, including those from the lower end through to the upper ends of each rental market.

-A graph showing the list of rents for each BRMA can be found on the LHADirect - Local Housing Allowances (LHA) webpage
+A graph showing the list of rents for each applicable LHA category can be found on the LHADirect - Local Housing Allowances (LHA) webpage

 The rental information is provided to Rent Officers by landlords, letting agents and tenants.

 What is a Broad Rental Market Area (BRMA)?

 The BRMA is the geographical area used to determine the LHA rate.
 It is an area where a person could reasonably be expected to live taking into account access to facilities and services for the purposes of health, education, recreation, personal banking and shopping.

 When determining BRMAs the Rent Officer takes account of the distance of travel, by public and private transport, to and from these facilities and services.

 Rent Officers consult with local authorities when they determine and review the BRMAs.
 The boundaries of a BRMA do not have to match the boundaries of a local authority and BRMAs will often fall across more than one local authority area.